sonwy102/finance-final-project/README.md

-# Finance
+# MyFinance
-Finance is a web application where users can buy and sell stocks.
+MyFinance is a web application where users can buy and sell stocks.

 ## Disclaimer
 This app was a final project for CS50 course.
 Parts of code were provided from the course.
 The code I wrote is labeled as so.

 ## Project Background
-Finance is a Flask app that allows users to register an account and manage their stock porfolio.
+MyFinance is a Flask app that allows users to register an account and manage their stock porfolio.
 The app provides a front-end facing platform for users to log in/out, look up a current stock quote, buy/sell stocks, view a history of transactions, and deposit a cash balance.
 Stock quote data was provided by IEX via IEX's stocks API.